chillmelon/apc40mk2/README.md

 ## credits

+I just convert diracdeltas' code to work with Python 3 so it can work with Ableton Live 11.
+The python2 version that works with older Ableton Live can at https://github.com/diracdeltas/apc40mk2.
-thanks to will marshall for doing most of the work for LooperComponent in https://github.com/willrjmarshall/AbletonDJTemplateUnsupported.
+Thanks to will marshall for doing most of the work for LooperComponent in https://github.com/willrjmarshall/AbletonDJTemplateUnsupported.

 ## license